-Pulsar astronomy forms a large part of the work of the Arecibo telescope.
-Radio pulses from rotating neutron stars (pulsars) provide an insight into the physics of these fascinating objects.
+Pulsar Studies: Radio pulses from the magnetic poles of rotating neutron stars (pulsars) provide insight into the physics of these fascinating objects.
 The second fastest known pulsar – the first millisecond pulsar to be found – was discovered at Arecibo, as were the first exoplanets, which were found orbiting a pulsar.
 The 1993 Nobel Prize in Physics was awarded to Russell Hulse and Joseph Taylor for their work with Arecibo in monitoring a binary pulsar, providing a strict test of Einstein’s Theory of General Relativity and the first evidence for the existence of gravitational waves.
-Today, pulsars are being used to directly search for gravitational waves through incredibly accurate timing with the Arecibo telescope.
+Today, pulsars are being used to directly search for low-frequency gravitational waves through incredibly accurate timing with the Arecibo telescope.